mantidproject/mantid/docs/source/algorithms/MuonGroupingCounts-v1.rst

 A workspace has one or more *spectra* contained within it; each spectra has a unique detector ID.
 Assuming the y-values represent counts; a *detector grouping* operation causes the counts to be summed across the given set of detector IDs which are supplied to the **Grouping** argument (for example `1,2,3,4,5` and `1-5`).

-The **InputWorkspace** must be a *WorkspaceGroup*, where each workspace within the group represents a single period.
-Thus, single period data is just a *workspaceGroup* with a single workspace within it.
+The **InputWorkspace** must be a :ref:`WorkspaceGroup <WorkspaceGroup>`, where each workspace within the group represents a single period.
+Thus, single period data is just a *WorkspaceGroup* with a single workspace within it.

 The group must be given a name via **GroupName** which can consist of letters, numbers and underscores.